appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

 Follow this section to configure your [MongoDB query](/connect-data/reference/querying-mongodb#query-mongodb):

-1. Create a new query, set the appropriate **Command** based on your use case, and select `auditlog` as the **Collection**.
-For more information, [Log contents](/advanced-concepts/audit-logs#log-contents).
+1. Create a new query using `auditlog` as the **Collection** and configure other parameters as needed.
+For more information on how logs are stored, see [Log contents](/advanced-concepts/audit-logs#log-contents).

 <dd>

 *Examples*

 <Tabs>
   <TabItem value="apple" label="Number of New Apps Created" default>
-   To Get New Applications Created in the Last Month
+ To get the number of new applications created in the last month:

 1. Set `distinct` as the **Command** , `auditlog` as the **Collection**, and configure the query like this: